CMihai99/fyndro/Documentation/README.md

 ## Introduction to development

-These manuals contain overall information about how to develop Andro.
+These manuals contain overall information about how to develop Fyndro.
 Knowing how things are done will make the process of getting your changes merged much easier.

 ```